Free video lessons on American English syllables and stress!

 Learn to perfect your American accent with free video lessons on the syllable and stress patterns of American English!
 You'll learn about all levels of stress, including primary stress, secondary stress, word-level syllable stress, and sentence-level stress.
 Practice with Julie and master the American accent!

 The letter S is super important in American English, but it's not always pronounced like an S /s/!
 (How frustrating!!)
 But have no fear, this video will make it easy :) Learn the pronunciation rules of the letter S in this video!

 American English syllable stress is difficult to predict, and when you start adding suffixes to the end of root words, the pronunciation quickly becomes confusing!
 But have no fear - this video will make it easy!
 You'll learn the rules of pronouncing the syllable stress patterns of 5 common suffixes in American English.

 American English pronunciation is difficult!
 Sometimes you pronounce every vowel that you see in the spelling, and sometimes you don't.
-In this video, Julie will show you how to pronounce 8 common words in English that all have dropped vowels from their pronunciation (this is called Vowel Syncope).
-You'll see the pronunciation up close and in slow motion!
+Learn about this tricky pronunciation rule, called Vowel Syncope, and see the pronunciations up close and in slow motion!